Looking for that next event. Any suggestions, let me know.

 About Judith Sanders

-Meanwhile lets just say that we are proud Judith Sanders contributed a whooping 49 entries.
+But we are proud to say that Judith Sanders contributed 49 entries already.

 I’ve explained the missing WMDs in Iraq… So, what’s next?
 Ever wonder why no one has claimed responsibilities for the last BW attack on US soil, the anthrax letters?
 Why are relatives of Dr. Bruce Ivins saying he didn’t do it.
 Read about biocriminologist Wayne Swift’s next adventures as he gets to the bottom of […]